-Eurasian watermilfoil and curly-leaf pondweed are the most problematic non-native, aquatic invasive species in the lake.
-Both are submerged vegetation species (rooted to the bottom of the lake and growing under the surface of the water) that have the potential to outcompete more desirable native aquatic plants.
-Purple loosestrife and reed canary grass are shoreland or wetland plants not generally problematic within the lake, but can be very problematic on the shores and in the wetlands adjacent to the lake.
+Eurasian watermilfoil is the most problematic non-native, aquatic invasive species in the lakes.
+It is a submerged vegetation species (rooted to the bottom of the lake and growing under the surface of the water) that has the potential to outcompete more desirable native aquatic plants.
+Curly-leaf pondweed is another submerged aquatic invasive species that is problematic in some lakes.
+It has not been identified in Sand Bar or Tomahawk Lake to date.
+Purple loosestrife, yellow flag iris, and reed canary grass are shoreland or wetland plants not generally problematic within the lake, but can be very problematic on the shores and in the wetlands adjacent to the lake.
 More information is given for each non-native species in the following sections.